-Any question submitted to the Council will be answered at the relevant Council meeting if the question has been submitted no less than 24 hours before the commencement of the Ordinary meeting.
-Any question submitted less than 24 hours before the Ordinary meeting will be answered at that Ordinary meeting if possible and, if no answer can be given, then a written answer will be given to the person asking the question as soon as practicable after the Ordinary meeting.
+Questions are to be lodged 48 hours prior to the Council meeting.
+Any question/s submitted less than 48 hours before the Ordinary meeting will be answered at that Ordinary meeting if possible and, if no answer can be given, then a written answer will be given to the person asking the question as soon as practicable after the Ordinary meeting.

 Questions relating to an item in the agenda will be provided with the following response.

 - Councillors will consider and debate all aspects and implications of this issue as part of Council’s agenda.